 What is the best kids electric guitar?

-The best electric guitar for kids is the Squier by Fender Mini Strat.
+The best electric guitar for kids is the Fender Squier Mini Strat.
 The ¾ body size, 22.75” scale Length, and the “C”-shaped profile neck specs are just enough for any beginner kids to play comfortably.
 It’s a good guitar for kids ages 6 and up.

 First of all, it’s a Fender.
 And second of all, it has all the good quality features needed to be a mini Hendrix.
 Plus, mom and dad’s pockets won’t be empty after purchasing.
 Everybody wins and everyone’s happy.